 Details Work Activity (WA) Description of the component The Work Experience is a program that requires an Orientation, Assessment and Employment Plan.
 Work Experience Includes the following trainings Resume Building, Interviewing Skills with a mock interview and finally Job Skill Development training.
-Every participant enrolled in this component is expected to participate a minimum of 5 hours per week.
-This will include a meeting with their provider representative monthly.
-There is no set timeframe as to how long a participant has to complete this component.
-Providers must take into consideration that participants may have unexpected circumstances or family matters (Barriers) that need to be addressed during the monthly case management meeting to ensure successful program completion.
-Hours will be manually tracked in case notes for quality control purposes only.
-E&T providers are required to have their participants enrolled in the Work Experience program below: • Work Activity E&T will implement formal Work Activity programs overseen by The Provider E&T will require providers to meet any federal standards in the E&T Toolkit in offering this component.
-Some Target population examples are nursing, medical assistant, mechanical, and welding.
-The target population for participation in this component are those that: • ABAWDS • Homeless • Veterans • Students • Single parents • Underemployed • Those that reside in rural areas • Those between 16-59 years old: Age 16-17 must be head of household.
-Those who have not applied for or receive TANF, Unemployment benefits, and/or GA, SSI, RSDI Disability or other Disability benefits.
-Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade)
+Every participant enrolled in this component will need to meet with their representative at least once a month.
+Hours will be manually tracked by the provider and placed in case notes through the completion of case management.
+E&T providers are required to have their participants enrolled in any of the Work Experience programs below: Work Activity Work Based Learning -Apprenticeships Work Based Learning -Pre-Apprenticeships Work Based Learning -Internships Work Based Learning -On the Job Training E&T will implement formal Work Activity programs overseen by The Provider E&T will require providers to meet any federal standards in the E&T Toolkit in offering this component.
+Target population The target population for participation in this component are those that: Are between the ages of 16-59 years old: Age 16-17 years old must be head of household.
+Have not applied for or receiving Temporary Assistance for Needy Families (TANF); Have not applied for or receiving Unemployment Compensation Benefits; and/or Have not applied for or receiving General Assistance, Social Security Income (SSI), Retirement, Survivors, Disability, Insurance (RSDI) Disability or other disability benefits Criteria for participation Basic reading skills (greater than 6th grade) Basic writing skills (greater than 6th grade) Basic mathematics ability (greater than 6th grade) Basic computer skills TBD by employers working with The Provider Geographic area Statewide E&T providers The Provider